output.inlineScripts

 };

-The output files will become:
+The output files of production build will become:

 dist/html/main/index.html